All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Found takes a multi-pathway approach to weight loss, meaning GLP-1s are one option among several.
 Their physicians may prescribe semaglutide, bupropion-naltrexone, metformin, or other combinations based on your metabolic profile.

-This makes Found a good fit for patients who are not sure GLP-1s are right for them, or who want a provider willing to explore alternatives.
+This makes Found a good fit for patients who aren't sure GLP-1s are right for them, or who want a provider willing to explore alternatives.
 The coaching component is decent, and the app provides accountability tools that some patients find helpful.

 Pros: